 Interestingly, this lake also acts as a breeding ground for a variety of birds.
 In Summer, Bar Headed Goose and Brahmini Ducks are common to be seen here.
-Though you will not see right on the banks of the lake, but the area around also supports a number of species of wildlife like Kiang and Marmot.
+The area around also supports a number of species of wildlife like Kiangs and Marmots.

-In winter, water of the lake freezes completely; so much that you can easily walk over it.
-The route from Leh to Pangong Tso will also take you across mighty Chang La, a high altitude pass which was once considered as third highest motorable road in the world.
+In winter, the water of the lake freezes completely, so much that you can actually walk over it.
+The route from Leh to Pangong Tso will also take you across mighty Chang La, a high altitude pass that was once considered as the third highest motorable road in the world.

-Pangong Tso Permit
+Leh to Pangong Lake Permit

-Pangong Lake is considered a part of inner line, areas closer to border; hence an Inner line permit is required in order to visit here.
+Pangong Lake is considered a part of the inner line, areas closer to the border.
+Hence, an Inner Line Permit is required in order to visit here.
 The permit can either be applied for and obtained in person from DM office Leh or online.
-Protected area permit however needs to be obtained through a registered travel agent.
-Please read through the article below for more information on how to get these permits.
+Please take a look at How to obtain an Inner line permit for Ladakh for more details on the procedure and related charges.

 How to reach Pangong Lake from Leh

-Leh to Pangong Tso via Chang La
+Leh to Pangong Lake via Chang La

 This is the most traveled upon and direct route to reach Pangong Tso from Leh.
 The other routes via Nubra Valley and Tso Moriri are more of an extended itinerary; when you try to cover all three places in a loop.

-Leh – Shey – Karu [45 kms]
+- Leh – Shey – Karu = 45 km

-Karu – Shakti – Chang La [40 kms]
+- Karu – Shakti – Chang La = 40 kms

-Chang La – Durbuk – Tangste [60 kms]
+- Chang La – Durbuk – Tangste = 60 km

-Tangste – Lukung – Spangmik – Pangong Tso [30 kms]
+- Tangste – Lukung – Spangmik – Pangong Tso = 30 kms

 An early start from Leh is advised so that you can reach Pangong by late afternoon and have ample time to spend on its banks.
 Take the Manali – Leh highway and drive till you reach Karu, which will take you less than an hour.

 Chang La Pass

-In a couple of hours, you will reach the town of Tangste, the big town on this route with several shops, hotels and guest houses.
+In a couple of hours, you will reach the town of Tangste, the big town on this route with several shops, hotels, and guest houses.
 It is also a preferred stop for several people who reach here towards late evening.
 If you reached Tangste around noon, have your lunch here.

 After Tangste, it is a straight run to the village of Spangmik, right on the shores of Pangong Tso.
-Roads are extremely good however there are areas where you will find streams of water flowing down from the hill on the road.
-Within an hour, you will get your first sight of the beautiful lake.
-Get ready to be mesmerized and enchanted.
+The roads are extremely good however there are areas where you will find streams of water flowing down from the hill on the road.
+Just before Pangong Tso, there is another small lake called Chagar Tso that is also a beautiful spot to click some pictures.

 There is also an Army base by the lake and a souvenir shop in case you are interested to buy something that would remind you of the trip.